-2620-R- 1.00 STATEMENT OF BASIS AND PURPOSE
+1.00 STATEMENT OF BASIS AND PURPOSE

 - 1.00(1) These Rules were developed in accordance with C.R.S.
 26-20-101, et seq.
 Specific statutory authority for the development of these Rules comes from C.R.S.
 26-20-108.
-These Rules are provided pursuant to the terms of the "Protection of Persons from Restraint Act".
-These Rules outline the procedures to be followed in the administration of restraint, staff training, documentation requirements, and the review of the use of restraint. - 1.00(2) The statutory authority for the 2009 amendments to these Rules is found in 26-20-108, C.R.S.
-The purpose of these amendments is to better align these Rules to the Protection of Persons from Restraint Act; add clarifying language; and reorganize these Rules to provide enhanced clarification for implementation. - 1.00(3) The purpose of the 2017 amendments is to conform to the changes made in HB 17-1276 to update definitions, generally prohibit the use of prone holds and restraints, and outline the process for complaints concerning the use of restraint or seclusion.
+These Rules are provided pursuant to the terms of the "Protection of Individuals from Restraint and Seclusion Act".
+These Rules outline the procedures to be followed in the administration of restraint and seclusion, staff training, documentation requirements, and the review of the use of restraint and seclusion. - 1.00(2) The statutory authority for the 2009 amendments to these Rules is found in 26-20-108, C.R.S.
+The purpose of these amendments is to better align these Rules to the Protection of Persons from Restraint Act; add clarifying language; and reorganize these Rules to provide enhanced clarification for implementation. - 1.00(3) The purpose of the 2017 amendments is to conform to the changes made in HB 17-1276 to update definitions, generally prohibit the use of prone holds and restraints, and outline the process for complaints concerning the use of restraint or seclusion. - 1.00(4) The purpose of the 2023 amendments is to conform to changes made by HB 22-1376 regarding increased restrictions on the use of restraints and seclusion on students and new reporting requirements.

-2620-R- 2.00 DEFINITIONS
+2.0 DEFINITIONS